 - Ads.txt is hosted by publishers and it contains the names of the authorized sellers for their inventories.
 On the contrary, sellers.json is hosted by SSPs and ad exchanges and contains a list of partner publishers and resellers.

 - Both sellers.json and ads.txt help buyers to keep track of inventory origin.
 Although, sellers.json comes with OpenRTB Supply Chain Object, a road map of the entire supply chain for a bid; which is not the case with ads.txt

 Most of the time, advertisers and demand-side do not deal directly with the publishers.
 Instead, ad exchanges and SSPs connect buyers to the inventory.
 In such a case, advertisers need inputs from SSPs or ad exchanges to get inventory details.

 Next, given that it’s already a tedious job to manage the ad creative, decide their budget, and work on ad targeting, demand-side doesn’t really want to put the time to evaluate each of the bid requests received.
 Not to mention, it is difficult for advertisers to map bid requests to the website.
 With sellers.json, getting this information directly from SSPs or ad exchanges can save advertisers some time.

-Finally, publishers don’t always directly sell their inventory via their listed supply partners.
-It goes through series of networks and resellers, some of which do not get included in the ads.txt file.
-Basically, publishers don’t necessarily have an idea who is selling and reselling their impressions.
+Finally, publishers don’t always directly sell their inventories.
+The supply chain is a series of networks and resellers, some of which do not get included in the ads.txt file.
+Basically, publishers don’t always know who is selling and reselling their impressions.
 Here too, sellers.json can help, as sellers will now keep a copy of the inventory they are dealing with.